hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 15/4/2021
-I wanted to get the Tornado to pull the player in slowly so I added a IEnumerator pullObject function.
+I wanted to get the Tornado to pull the player in slowly so I added an IEnumerator pullObject function.
 In this IEnumerator pullObject function, there was an if statement that when objects with tag player come close, it would pull that object in.

     IEnumerator pullObject(Collider x, bool shouldPull)
     {